 Thus, as the network approaches the transition to chaos from above, structured connectivity reduces the dimension by a factor of $( 1 + 1/\alpha \text{PR}^D )^{-1}$ compared to a network with i.i.d.\ couplings.
 Taking the further limit of $\alpha \text{PR}^D \to 0^+$ yields the simple relation

-The difference between $\alpha \text{PR}^D$ and $\text{PR}^S$ is a higher-order correction, so we also have $\text{PR}^a = \text{PR}^S \text{PR}^a_\text{i.i.d.}$.
-That is, in the limits of both low effective rank and small effective coupling strength, the dimension of activity is equal to the dimension of the singular-value spectrum times the dimension of activity in an i.i.d.\ network.
+The difference between $\alpha \text{PR}^D$ and $\text{PR}^S$ is a higher-order correction, so we also have $\text{PR}^a = \text{PR}^S \text{PR}^a_\text{i.i.d.}$; that is, in the limits of both low effective rank and small effective coupling strength, the dimension of activity is equal to the dimension of the singular-value spectrum multiplied by the dimension of activity for an i.i.d.\ network.

 We next consider the limit $\alpha \text{PR}^D \to 0^+$, for arbitrary $g_\text{eff}$.
 In this limit, the component strengths closely approximate the singular values.
 To leading order in $\alpha \text{PR}^D$,